Chapter 5: The New Big Lies – What Some Of The Most Popular Yet Deceitful Phrases Demonizing Israel Really Mean

 “Israel is committing Genocide”

-Genocide, literally tribe-killing, means a systematic series of violent acts “committed with the intent to destroy, in whole or in part, a national, ethnic, racial or religious group.”
-Yet the Palestinian population has quintupled since 1967, from just over one million to nearly five-and-a half million people.
+Genocide, tribe-killing, means a systematic series of violent acts “committed with the intent to destroy, in whole or in part, a national, ethnic, racial or religious group.”
+Yet the Palestinian population has quintupled since 1967, from one million to nearly five-and-a half million people.
 Zionists appear to be as bad at genocide as they are at Apartheid.

 Hatred often involves projection – assuming your enemies would do to you what you would do to them.
 These false cries that Israelis are targeting Palestinians for genocide – reflect the sweeping, categorical, and thus genocidal tendencies, in the Hamas Charter, in the October 7 sadism, and in too much pro-Palestinian rhetoric.